JereKuusela/valheim-upgrade_world/publish/README.md

 Affected data values can be configured but recommended to keep them as it is.

 # Changelog

+- v1.19
+	- Adds support for custom biomes from Expand World mod.
+	- Adds a new setting `world_radius` to support bigger worlds from Expand World mod.
+	- Adds support for all locations to `locations_*` commands (when no ids are given).
+	- Adds a new command `world_reset` to reset both locations and zones.
+	- Improves the `chests_reset` command to work with modded chests.
+	- Improves the performance of `locations_remove`.
+	- Improves the Mistlands upgrade command to also regenerate locations.
+	- Removes vegetation altering commands as obsolete (use Expand World mod).

 - v1.18
 	- Fixes `locations_*` commands not working.